An independent network of global scholars.

 Nana Osei-Opare

-A graduate of Stanford University, Nana Osei-Opare received his Ph.D. from UCLA.
-An assistant professor of history at Fordham University, he specializes in Africa-Soviet relations, global socialist thought, race, and Black internationalism.
+A graduate of Stanford University, Nana Osei-Opare (Secretary of INGP) received his Ph.D. from UCLA.
+An Assistant Professor of History and affiliate of the Center for African and African American Studies at Rice University, he specializes in Africa-Soviet relations, global socialist thought, race, and Black internationalism.
 His essays have appeared in The Washington Post, Foreign Policy Magazine, the Journal of African, and the Journal of West African History.

 Robert D. Crews

-Robert D. Crews writes and teaches about global history and politics, focusing on Afghanistan, Russia, Central Asia, South Asia, and Islam.
+Robert D. Crews (CFO and Co-Founder of INGP and editor of The New Paradigm) writes and teaches about global history and politics, focusing on Afghanistan, Russia, Central Asia, South Asia, and Islam.
 A Princeton PhD, he is professor of history at Stanford.
 His books include “For Prophet and Tsar: Islam and Empire in Russia and Central Asia” and “Afghan Modern: The History of a Global Nation.”
 His essays have appeared in Foreign Affairs, The New York Times, Foreign Policy, and The Washington Post.

 Executive Board